In-grid-collective/servPubWiki/EasstWorkshop/CIworkshop.md

 ssh ci@192.168.8.120
 ```

-You are now "logging into" the pi, so it will ask for the password here and that is `iloveinfra`
+You are now "logging into" the pi, so it will ask for the password here and that is . . . . . .

-> [!question] Prompt
-> Input password to pi user

 ---
 ## Are we in there?